The criteria for certification

 The Snellen test for visual acuity

 Visual acuity is measured using the Snellen scale.
-A Snellen test usually consists of a number of rows of letters which get smaller as you read down the chart.
+A Snellen test usually consists of several rows of letters which get smaller as you read down the chart.

 The figures 6 / 60 or 3 / 60 are how the result of a Snellen test are written.
 The first number given is the distance in metres from the chart you sit when you read it.
 Usually this is a 6 (for 6 metres) but would be 3 if you were to sit closer to the chart (3 metres away).

-The second number corresponds to the number of lines that you are able to read on the chart.
+The second number corresponds to the number of lines that you can read on the chart.
 The biggest letters, on the top line, correspond to 60.
-As you read down the chart, this number gets smaller as it correspond to the lines with smaller letters.
+As you read down the chart, this number gets smaller as it corresponds to the lines with smaller letters.
 Someone with standard vision can read towards the bottom of the chart.
 Standard vision can be referred to 6 / 6 vision.

-What the results of your vision test mean for your certification
+What do the results of your vision test mean for your certification?

 The ophthalmologist uses a combination of both your visual acuity and your field of vision to judge whether you are eligible to be certified, and at which level.
 If you have a good visual acuity, you will usually have had to have lost a large part of your visual field to be certified as severely sight impaired (blind) or sight impaired (partially sighted).